 A number of indicators have been used to formulate Objectives which reflect different aspects of blanket bog quality over time.
+These will be compared against suitable reference areas where possible to allow the quality of the restored blanket bog to be assessed in context.
 An Objective is considered to be met when at least 70% of sample plots meet the criteria.

-Objective Description Weighting 2.1 At least one species of Sphagnum should be present (predicted community M17, 18 or 19) on each sampled plot.
-15% 2.2 Sphagnum papillosum or S. magellanicum should be present (where expected type is M17 & 18) on each sampled plot.
+Objective Description Weighting 2.1 At least one species of Sphagnum should be present (open range land: predicted community M17, 18 or 19) on each sampled plot.
+10% 2.2 Sphagnum papillosum or S. magellanicum should be present (open range land where expected type is M17 & 18) on each sampled plot.
 5% Sphagnum 2.3 Sphagnum spp. should account for at least 30% of basal cover on each sampled plot.
 10% and peat 2.4 Visible trampling or uprooting impacts of large grazing mammals on Sphagnum hummocks (or lawns) should be absent on each sampled plot.
-2.5% 2.5 Bare peat should comprise <1% of 'basal' cover on each sampled plot, in situations where it is arising due to trampling effects or disturbance by machinery 5% 2.6 Eriophorum spp. should be present on each sampled plot.
+2.5% 2.5 Bare peat should comprise <1% of 'basal' cover on each sampled plot, in situations where it is arising due to trampling effects or disturbance by machinery (where sites are naturally eroding this target can be modified to suit).
+5% Higher plants 2.6 Eriophorum spp. should be present on each sampled plot.
 5% 2.7 Calluna vulgaris should be present on each sampled plot.
-5% Higher plants 2.8 Calluna vulgaris of at least 20cm average canopy height and with < 20% leading shoots browsed by deer/sheep on average should be present on each sampled plot.
-2.5% piants 2.9 'True grasses' foliar cover should be less than 5% on each sampled plot. % 2.5% 2.10 The combined cover of Calluna vulgaris , Eriophorum spp. and Tricophorum cespitosum should account for no more than 75% of foliar cover on each sampled plot.
+5% 2.8 Calluna vulgaris of at least 20cm average canopy height and with < 20% leading shoots browsed by deer/sheep on average should be present on each sampled plot.
+2.5% 2.9 'True grasses' foliar cover should be less than 5% on each sampled plot.
+2.5% 2.10 The combined cover of Calluna vulgaris , Eriophorum spp. and Tricophorum cespitosum should account for no more than 75% of foliar cover on each sampled plot.
 2.5%